Environmental and Green Opportunities

 The Tree Council - Branching Out Fund

-The Tree Council grant is REOPENING soon for applications for community groups, schools, small registered charities, and Tree Warden Networks seeking to establish trees, hedgerows, and orchards.
-While last year's grantees busily finish off this tree planting season, we're delighted that the Branching Out Fund will open again in late spring 2025.
-Register now to hear when the fund reopens.
+The Tree Council grant has REOPENED for applications for community groups, schools, small registered charities, and Tree Warden Networks seeking to establish trees, hedgerows, and orchards.
+Grants of between £250 and £2,500 are available per application and the projects must be England, Wales, Scotland or Northern Ireland.
+Apply now, the deadline for applications is Midnight, 14 November 2025.
 Tree Council - Branching Out Fund (External Link)